ckarwin/COSI/Data_Challenge_Home/README.md

 <pre>
 1. Download Data_Challenge directory:
   - git clone https://github.com/ckarwin/COSI.git
+  - It's advised to add the Run_Data_Challenge directory to your python path.
   - Note: This repository does not include the geometery file.

 2. Setup source library with proper paths: